MagretAdekunle/Machine-Learning-Projects-freeCodeCamp/Cat and Dog Image Classifier/README.md

 Evaluation
 ----------

-Your solution will be tested on a held-out test set of cat and dog images to verify the accuracy requirements are met.
+My solution will be tested on a held-out test set of cat and dog images to verify the accuracy requirements are met.